 How we deliver the curriculum

-In Maths we follow an approach where all pupils are taught to their year group expectation with challenge for the more able and support for those who need it.
+In Maths we follow a mastery approach where all pupils are taught to their year group expectation and practise fluency, reasoning and problem solving.
 We aim to ensure that children become confident in all areas of mathematics, master their curriculum and demonstrate this by applying their learning and solving mathematical problems across the full curriculum.
-In order to deepen learning, ‘…..it’ statements are employed through KS1 and KS2.
+In order to deepen learning, stem sentences are used through KS1 and KS2.
 These statements allow children to gain a greater understanding of mathematics beyond fluency.

 Foundation Curriculum Subjects